 Susan Dudley, PhD and Sarah Pedersen, Cancer Prevention and Treatment Fund

-More and more research studies are confirming the importance of keeping body mass index (BMI) and waistline measurements under control in order to reduce the risk of disease and premature death.
+More and more research studies are confirming the importance of keeping body mass index (BMI) and waistline measurements under control in order to reduce the risk of cancer, other serious diseases, and premature death.
 But sticking to a healthy diet – especially when we’re trying to lose weight – can be hard for lots of reasons.
 Keeping track of calories and fat percentages can be confusing, and the nutrition labels on the foods we buy aren’t always that helpful.
 How are consumers supposed to figure out which diet advice is just hype – that ultimately don’t contribute to better health – and which advice offers good, medically sound information?

 Here are some basic guidelines to keep in mind: